On this page, you find information about:

 Sh1 – Clear

 The Sh1 aspect is indicated with two diagonal lights.
-The vehicle may pass for shunting operations.
+Vehicles may pass for shunting operations.

 Shunting clearance

 Two white digital lights indicate the “shunting clearance”.
-This means that the train main enter the shunting area, but has no clearance to operate on the following main track.
+This means that the train may enter the shunting area, but has no clearance to operate on the following main track.

 How to build the signal